Skip to Main Content

 Suggestions for Faculty

-• Don't expect the librarian to cover every aspect of the library - lessons will be targeted for your assignment and students' needs
+• Staff cannot cover every aspect of the research or writing - lessons will be targeted for your assignment and students' needs

 • If meeting synchronously:

-• Please schedule the library instruction after students have chosen topics and are actively working on research
+• Please schedule the workshop after students have chosen topics and are actively working on research - if you're unsure when would be the best time to meet, reach out and we can discuss this with you

 • Students tend to retain more of the library instruction lesson when it is immediately applicable